Better together: cybersecurity asset management and external attack surface management

 What's on the inside matters

 For more than a decade, companies have been migrating to the cloud and transforming their processes in order to ship products faster.
+Enterprises increasingly recognize that traditional approaches with siloed tools, rules-based policies, and fragmented security data not only fall short but also introduce more security risks.
+These outdated methods create an expanded attack surface for malicious actors, making comprehensive and integrated security strategies more crucial than ever.
 When containers and microservices hit the mainstream in 2016, the disruptive shift in delivering software unearthed three key challenges:

 • Constant changes in assets mean your inventories are obsolete: Cloud assets can easily be spun up or decommissioned, leading to much shorter life cycles.
 Traditional asset management systems weren't built for such a rapidly changing environment.
 Considering asset inventories anecdotally take 45 to 60 days to complete, they're obsolete as soon as discovery begins.